lisavanmansom/javascript-deep-dive/workshop-javascript-deep-dive.md

 * Making it more fun to write JavaScript
 * Needed skills to land a job:  [10 Interview Questions Every JavaScript Developer Should Know in 2024]
 * How to handle your Imposter Syndrome
-* How to handle bro coding culture
+* How to handle bro coding culture, how to survive the complexity of the web

 ### Theory based on two demo's: a functional - and an object-oriented one